paulmiller3000/battlestardigital/readme.md

 # Battlestar Digital
-Custom website built using Brad Traversy's open-source TraversyMVC MVC (Model View Controller) framework.
+Custom website built using Brad Traversy's open-source TraversyMVC (Model View Controller) framework.
 You can learn more about Brad and find his course here: https://www.udemy.com/object-oriented-php-mvc

+## Note
+The TraversyMVC framework is presumably intended for sites in a dedicating hosting environment.
+If you run into a 500 error deploying this in a production environment environment AND you use shared hosting, consider moving to an AWS EC2 instance or other dedicated hosting.
+Here's why: https://paulmiller3000.com/500-error-traversymvc-shared-hosting/

 ## Enhancements
 ### Planned